corymickelson/NoPoDoFo/documentation/object.md

 getBuffer(): Buffer
 ```

-Get the object as a Buffer value
+Get the object as a Buffer value, __data__ is copied into a nodejs buffer.

 ### clear